keb-kebish/keb/README.md

        But this approach is very SLOW because creating a new WebDriver takes approximately 7 seconds per test.

   - `StaticBrowserProvider` (used by default) - Reuse the same browser(WebDriver) among tests.<br>
-   Browser is stored in `static` field and reused which reuse same field.
+   Browser is stored in `static` field, all tests with StaticBrowserProvider use the same Browser.
    That's why this is not suitable for parallel execution of tests.
+   Attributes:
+     - `clearCookiesAfterEachTest`
+       default value is `true`
+       After each test clear all cookies from browser.
+       Cost is approximately 15ms per test.
+     - `clearWebStorageAfterEachTest`
+       default value is `false`
+       After each test clear WebStorage.
+More precise it clear `org.openqa.selenium.html5.LocalStorage` and `org.openqa.selenium.html5.SessionStorage`
+       Cost is approximately 45ms per test.
+     - `openNewEmptyWindowAndCloseOtherAfterEachTest`
+       default value is `true`
+       After each test it will open a new tab and close all other tabs and windows.
+       Thanks to this - each test starts with one empty tab.
+       And you will avoid issues caused by tabs opened by previous tests.
+     - `autoCloseAlerts`
+       default value is `true`
+       An additional option for the previous attribute.
+       If closing the window will be prevented by an alert dialog.
+       This option will try to close this alert and then attept to close the window again.

 Anybody can write BrowserProvider, but for most use cases prepared implementation will be sufficient.
+If you need implement for example Provider, which share browser per thread (it would be suitable for parallel execution of tests) You can do it on your own or do not hesitate to ask us, and we will add this feature.

 ## Reporters
 Reporters work like plugins.
 A custom reporter can be configured or prepared Reporter can be used.